-Due to such amounts of memory, the application has been parallelized.
+Application Parallelization Due to the large amounts of memory required, the application has been parallelized.
 The parallel approach we have used consists in replicating the mesh structure on different processors.
-A master process then decomposes the set of rays to be traced in equal-size $blocks^1$ and distribute a block to each slave process which then proceeds to the tracing of these rays in its private copy on the mesh, storing the corresponding information in the impacted cells.
+A master process then decomposes the set of rays to be traced in equalsize blocks (the default block size has been set to N/10pi, where N is the number of rays and p the number of processes) and distributes a block to each slave process which then proceeds to the tracing of these rays in its private copy of the mesh, storing the corresponding information in the impacted cells.
 When a process has traced its current block of rays, it calls the master process for another block.
-Once all the rays have been traced, the copies of the 3D mesh held by the different processes must be merged together in order to construct the final mesh in which each cell sums up all the information related to all the rays that intersect with its volume.
+Once all the rays have been traced, the copies of the 3D mesh held by the different processes must be merged together in order to construct the final mesh in which each cell sums up all the information related to all the rays intersecting with its volume.